7h3rAm/7h3rAm.github.io/_posts/vulnhub-brainpan.md

 ```

 ## Phase #2: Exploitation
 1\.
-BoF in a vulnerable service running on `9999/tcp`.
-File for the vulnerable service is avilable for download via a HTTP server running on `10000/tcp`.
+There's a buffer overflow vulnerability in the service running on `9999/tcp`.
+We have access to the vulnerable service file via a HTTP server running on `10000/tcp`.
 Analyze the service, create exploit and gain remote access to VM.

 ![writeup.exploitation.steps.1.1](/static/files/posts_vulnhub_brainpan/writeup.exploitation.screenshot.png)